Prosumma/Guise/README.md

 ```

 When `controller.view` is called, `viewDidLoad` is implicitly called, but because we're using the `ImpotentResolver`, `Guise.resolve(into: self)` has become a no-op.

+### Advanced Guise

+Guise is a powerful framework with many features.
+Not all of these have been discussed here.
+Look at the code and the unit tests to see more.
+Guise was designed to be simple rather than easy.
+It is a fairly low-level framework designed to be the base upon which other frameworks can be built.
+For instance, I plan to create a UI framework with custom segues and so on that allow dependencies to be resolved in view controllers without having to explicitly call `Guise.resolve(into:)`.
+The creation of such a framework is outside of the scope of Guise but will require Guise under the hood to do its work.
+I'm a busy guy, so don't look for this framework any time soon. 😀

+Guise was also designed to be extensible.
+Look at the code and you'll see that each piece was built up from much simpler pieces.
+I've provided a large number of useful overloads, but create your own extensions as you see fit.